tkcthulhu/Alarm-Clock/README.md

 >*MVP*
 >>-Create an element for the current time display
 >
->>-Create an element for alarm time input (use HTML datetime for a deep stretch)
+>>-Create an element for alarm time input (use HTML datetime for a nice deep stretch)
 >
 >>-Create an element to display active alarm